 Dr Adam Shakir is a Consultant ENT and Head & Neck Surgeon at Milton Keynes University Hospital NHS Foundation Trust and College Tutor at the Royal College of Physicians and Surgeons of Glasgow.

-- In September 2020, Dr Shakir joined Consultant Connect’s Referral Backlog Triage service, triaging waiting lists for Trusts with backlogs of referrals that have built up due to COVID-19.
+- In September 2020, Dr Shakir joined Consultant Connect’s Referral Triage service, triaging referrals for trusts around the country.

-He talks to us about his experience of working on the Referral Backlog Triage service…
+He talks to us about his experience of working on the Referral Triage service:

-“I found it straightforward and uncomplicated – best done on a laptop/desktop to allow good review of supporting documents.
+‘I found it straightforward and uncomplicated – best done on a laptop/desktop to allow a good review of supporting documents.

 The ability to change referral priority and reply with Advice & Guidance is helpful.

-It’s also good that supporting photographs can be reviewed in the system.”
+It’s also good that I can review supporting photographs in the system.’

-“Auditing outcomes by my colleagues and I, we have found that approximately 45% of referrals can be returned using A&G. This group of referrals returned with A&G can typically be split into the following:
+‘Auditing outcomes by my colleagues and I, we have found that approximately 40% of referrals can be returned with A&G. This group of referrals returned with A&G can typically be split into the following:

 12 months or more to see a specialist and be informed that no further treatment is funded or required is not an efficient use of hospital clinic slots.